 We know that our fiery sun emits waves of radiation during a solar storm.
 This wave of particles sometimes reaches the Earth and collides with the Earth’s magnetic field and atmosphere, resulting in what we know as auroras.
 The Earth’s magnetic field shields us from this radiation.

 These particle waves can sometimes pass through our solar system.
-Given our interest in establishing colonies on Mars, we do not have much data on how these energy particles affect Mars.
+Given our interest in establishing colonies on Mars and upcoming mars missions, we do not have much data on how these energy particles affect Mars.

 Scientists have discovered that Mars had an Earth-like atmosphere that could have harboured life millions of years ago.
 Mars must have looked similar to Earth, covered with lush green mountains, rivers and oceans.
 But where did it all go?
 Did a huge solar storm turn Mars into an arid desert?
 No one knows!